-Audited Consolidated Financial Statements as of December 31, 2021, 2020 and 2019 prepared by PricewaterhouseCoopers, S.C....
-Exhibit 1

-Reports of the Audit and Corporate Practices Committee for the year 2021, as well as the Examiner's report of the Issuer for the years 2021, 2020 and 2019......Exhibit 3
+Audited Consolidated Financial Statements as o PricewaterhouseCoopers, S.C. , Statement of the Independent Auditor Exhibit 2 Reports of the Audit and Corporate Practices Correport of the Issuer for the years 2022, 2021 and 20

 This Report includes information on the industry, demographic situation, market situation (including forecasts referred thereto) and the competition, derived from the internal market studies and researches, public information and industry publications.
 The statements of the Company are based on information derived from independent sources which are reliable and common statistics used in Mexico, including, among others, The International Wine and Spirits Research (IWSR).
 In general, the industry and government publications state that the information included therein derives from reliable sources, but there is no assurance that such information is correct and complete.
 Although the Company has no reason to think that this type of information is inaccurate in a significant sense, such information has not been verified independently and, therefore, there is no assurance that such information is correct, accurate and complete.
-Likewise, the most recent information published by The International Wine and Spirits Research, as of the date of this Report, is as of December 31, 2020 which is duly indicated throughout this document.
+Likewise, the most recent information published by The International Wine and Spirits Research, as of the date of this Report, is as of December 31, 2021 which is duly indicated throughout this document.